stackitcloud/terraform-provider-stackit/docs/data-sources/scf_organization.md

 page_title: "stackit_scf_organization Data Source - stackit"
 subcategory: ""
 description: |-
   STACKIT Cloud Foundry organization datasource schema.
-Must have a region specified in the provider configuration.
+Uses the default_region specified in the provider configuration as a fallback in case no region is defined on resource level.
 ---

 # stackit_scf_organization (Data Source)

 STACKIT Cloud Foundry organization datasource schema.
-Must have a `region` specified in the provider configuration.
+Uses the `default_region` specified in the provider configuration as a fallback in case no `region` is defined on resource level.

 ## Example Usage